Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • muscle tendon rupture;

-• decrease in muscle mass (atrophy);
+• decreased muscle mass (atrophy);

 • delayed wound healing;